Do you want to disable directory browsing in WordPress? This article will show you the exact steps required to disable them.

 How to Disable Directory Browsing in WordPress

 You can easily disable directory browsing in WordPress.
-Here are the main methods you can follow:
+Here are the primary methods you can follow:

-We’ll go through each of these methods in detail, through which you can select the approach which suits you best.
+We’ll go through each of these methods in detail, allowing you to select the approach that suits you best.

 1) Disable Directory Browsing in WordPress from cPanel